-To prevent this, list what you need before opening the fridge or freezer.
-Also, consider keeping frequently accessed items at eye level so you won't have to rummage around as much.
-And if you're just browsing for something to eat out of boredom - why not go for a walk or call a friend instead?
+List what you need before opening the fridge or freezer to prevent this.
+Also, consider keeping frequently accessed items at eye level so you won’t have to rummage around as much.
+And if you’re just browsing for something to eat out of boredom – why not go for a walk or call a friend instead?
 Taking care not to unnecessarily open the fridge can save energy and money.
-Plus, it's one small step toward having a more sustainable home.
+Plus, it’s one small step toward having a more sustainable home.

 10. Consider Investing In A Standby Generator

 Power outages can be a major inconvenience, leaving you without access to lighting, heating, and even the ability to cook your food.
 But in addition to being inconvenient, power outages also harm your food supply.
 Without electricity, fridges and freezers can quickly lose effectiveness, causing the food inside to go bad.

 While having a well-stocked emergency kit with non-perishable items is important, investing in a standby generator is also wise.
 This will keep essential appliances functioning during a power outage, ensuring that your food remains safe until the electricity is restored.
 Not only will this save you the cost of replacing spoiled food, but it will also give you peace of mind during unexpected power outages.

 11. Always Place Your Fridge And Freezer At A Safe Place

 When installing or moving a refrigerator, keeping safety in mind is important.
 One way to do this is by ensuring no flammable materials near the appliance, such as paper or cardboard.
 This reduces the risk of fire and potential damage to the appliance itself.
 If you want your fridge and freezer to work efficiently, you must pay attention to where you place them.